Julian-Hochhaus/py_modules/README.md

 # py_modules
+If you got a problem or suggestions to improve the scripts, please create an [issue in git](https://github.com/Julian-Hochhaus/py_modules/issues).

 As long as these modules are not implemented als modules, you need to copy the scripts you like to use in your current working directory.
 Usage: